-You have to process your reactions in the aftermath of child’s anaphylactic.
+You have to process your reactions in the aftermath of a child’s anaphylactic reaction.

 Talking about what has happened with someone who cares can help calm any traumatic reaction you may be having.
 Simply telling your story can allow the mind (thinking brain) to regroup and come to terms with what happened.
 Research also suggests that writing about a traumatic event can help the mind process it.
 So call your best friend.
 Jump on those Facebook groups and connect with your tribe.

 Finally, keep going.
 It will be scary at first.
 There may be things you need to change.
 You may decide that there are things that your family needs to do differently.
 But you have to remain committed to living life despite the fears.
 Be brave.

 Remember, after your child has recovered from an anaphylactic reaction:

 Get support.
 Consider seeing a therapist who specializes in trauma, or food allergies and anxiety